-Instruction 2 Periods per week

-Duration of SEE 3 Hours
+Instruction Duration of SEE SEE CIE Credits 2 Periods per week 3 Hours 50 Marks 50 Marks 1

-SEE 50 Marks

-CIE 50 Marks

-Credits 1

 - 1. Understand the basic components of Unmanned Aerial Vehicles (Drones) and its various applications. - 2.
 Provide hands-on experience on design, fabrication and flying of UAV category aircraft. - 3.
 Integration of drones with other hardware and software applications.